crdx/sublex/README.md

 The refresh action has been kept extremely lightweight (one file read) so that calling it regularly is not intensive.

-To work out the difference between a folder and a file **the trailing slash (`/`) in your .gitignore is significant**.
-If you find the plugin is not working correclty, ensure that all your exclusions have trailing slashes where needed.

 ## Supported files

 Only `.gitignore` is supported at the moment, but in theory any project-level pattern-holding exclusion file is a candidate for inclusion.